SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 On enterprise projects, I have a standing rule that no ticket should take more than 1 workday to complete, from start to finish.

-On other project, I have a rule that says tickets should represent 15-90 minutes of work, and most of them should be towards the lower end of the spectrum.
+On other projects, I have a rule that says tickets should represent 15-90 minutes of work, and most of them should be towards the shorter end of that spectrum.

 Just a few of the many benefits of short iterations:
 - Short iterations increase the number of feedback cycles